romangrubic/Snoop-Adverts-Flask/README.md

 ## Deployment
 The project was written and developed in the Gitpod IDE.

-A local repository was intialized using Git.
+A local repository was intialized using Github.
 Regular changes were commited to the local repository.

 The process for deployment on Heroku was: